dileepadev/ggez/README.md

 ## ⚠️ SPECIAL NOTICE

-This project is developing under the initial alpha release.
+This project is being developed under the initial alpha release.

 ## ℹ️ About